19hours/sg-statutes/Acts/Income Tax Act.md

 (c) any dilution ventilation system,

-which has been certified by the Standards, Productivity and Innovation Board or the National University of Singapore to have satisfied the prescribed criteria;
+which has been certified by any person approved by either the Minister or such person as the Minister may appoint to have satisfied the prescribed criteria;

+[22/2011 wef 01/01/2006]

 “certified effective chemical hazard control measure” means —